fiap-9soat-snackbar/snackbar-management/iam-migration-plan.md

 - ✅ Updated service classes to use new DTOs
 - ✅ Added explicit bean names to adapter components
 - ✅ Added explicit qualifiers to repository components
+- ✅ Added explicit bean names and qualifiers to security components
-- ✅ Verified functionality with integration tests after repository updates
+- ✅ Verified functionality with integration tests after security component updates

 ### Current Work
 - Preparing repository adapters to properly delegate to the new repositories